QijiaZhouX/qijia_zhou_portfolio/Assignment_3.md

 <div class="flourish-embed flourish-map" data-src="visualisation/15044305"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 My primary idea of making this data more accessible for people to understand is using a map.
-As we can see, the darker region on the map means a place with a higher life expectancy; I also tried to get the population of the nations, represented by the circle in the graph (I found it a little distracting, though).
+As we can see, the darker region on the map means a place with a higher life expectancy; I also tried to get the population of the nations represented by the circle in the graph (I found it a little distracting, though).
 I included only two years of data in the chart.

 ![Sketch 1](https://github.com/QijiaZhouX/qijia_zhou_portfolio/assets/143776318/2758a27c-b769-42ad-9e32-0daa06eca44d)